ADR-003: Default Embedding Provider Selection¶

 Quick Summary¶

-HTM uses Ollama with the nomic-embed-text model as the default embedding provider, prioritizing local-first, privacy-preserving operation with zero API costs while supporting pluggable alternatives (OpenAI).
+HTM uses Ollama with the nomic-embed-text model as the default embedding provider for local development, prioritizing local-first, privacy-preserving operation with zero API costs.
+However, HTM fully supports multiple providers through RubyLLM, allowing users to choose OpenAI, Gemini, Azure, Bedrock, or other providers for production deployments.

-Why: Local embeddings eliminate API costs, preserve privacy, and enable offline operation while maintaining good semantic search quality.
+Why Ollama as default: Local embeddings eliminate API costs, preserve privacy, and enable offline operation—ideal for development and privacy-sensitive applications.

 Context¶